GPTQ: Accurate Post-Training Quantization for Generative Pre-trained Transformers

 cd AutoGPTQ

-For the GPU quantization kernels developed by the authors of the paper to be installed.
+To install the quantization kernels on the GPU developed by the authors of the paper.

 Let's see how to quantize a model with the optimun library and the AutoGPTQ API.

-We are going to quantize the meta-flame/Meta-Flame-3-8B-Instruct model which as its name indicates is an 8B parameter model, so in FP16 we would need 16 GB of VRAM memory.
-First we run the model to see the memory it occupies and the output it generates
+Let's quantize the model meta-llama/Meta-Llama-3-8B-Instruct, which, as its name suggests, is an 8B parameter model, so in FP16 we would need 16 GB of VRAM.
+First, we run the model to see how much memory it occupies and the output it generates.

 from huggingface_hub import notebook_login